 Terminal multiplexers like tmux preserve your workflow across sessions and enable simultaneous terminal windows.
 Window managers like Rectangle (Mac) or i3 (Linux) position application windows efficiently across your monitor setup.

-Putting It Together: A Sample Configuration
+Putting It Together - A Sample Configuration

 A practical developer setup might include: